Andrew McAulay

-Andrew James Kadoorie McAulay (born 1967/1968) is a Hong Kong businessman and chairman of Kadoorie Farm and Botanic Garden.
+Andrew James Kadoorie McAulay (born 1967/1968) is a British businessman and philanthropist.
 He is a member of the Kadoorie family.
+As of December 2022, the family net worth is estimated at $11.5 billion.

 Early life

 Andrew McAulay is the son of billionaire Ronald McAulay and his wife, Rita, sister of fellow Hong Kong billionaire Sir Michael Kadoorie.
 He has a bachelor's degree in law from the University of Oxford.

+He was in a relationship with Vanessa W. Liu, Founder of Sugarwork and member of Harvard Board of Overseers, from 1997 to 2000.

 Career

-McAulay became chairman of Kadoorie Farm and Botanic Garden in 1999, and a member of the Kadoorie Farm and Botanic Garden Corporation Board upon its formation in January 1995.
-He is also chairperson of Partnerships for Community Development, a community development organisation working in China.

-He sat on the board of CLP Group from 1997 to 2000.
+McAulay is credited with a critical role in Citadel LLC's expansion in Asia.
+He sat on the board of trustees of Institut Le Rosey and was a member of the Bilderberg Group.
+In addition, he was patron of China Development Forum and active in Dialog and Yellowstone Club.